crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/network-security-testing/README.md

 - **tcpdump:** A command-line packet analyzer, often used on servers and for remote capture sessions.
 - **Burp Suite / OWASP ZAP:** Specifically for web applications.
 These tools act as a proxy to intercept, analyze, and manipulate HTTP/HTTPS traffic between a browser and a web server.
 They are essential for finding web app vulnerabilities.

+Wireshark and tcpdump are protocol analyzers (or packet sniffers).
+They see everything on the wire at the network and transport layers (e.g., IP, TCP, UDP, ICMP).
+They are passive observers.
+In comparison, Burp Suite and OWASP ZAP are Web Application Security Proxies.
+They operate as a man-in-the-middle between your browser and the web server, specifically for HTTP/HTTPS traffic.
+They are active manipulators.

 ##### Software analyzers

 While a protocol analyzer is a tool for analyzing communications protocols, analyzing the software itself requires a different toolkit.